Blogpost

 Inside this article

 #1.
-Introduction to licensed moneylenders in Singapore
+Introduction to licensed money lenders in Singapore

 HOW TO IDENTIFY A LOAN SCAM

-Does not have a registered license number
+Does not have a registered licence number

 Has a registered physical office address